-The zero marginal cost and universality of digital technologies are already leading to learning, creating and sharing, giving rise to a digital knowledge loop.
+The zero marginal cost and universality of digital technologies are already accelerating learning, creating and sharing, giving rise to a digital knowledge loop.
 And as can be seen in the example of YouTube, it holds both amazing promise and great peril.

-YouTube has experienced astounding growth since its launch in beta form in 2005.
+YouTube has experienced astounding growth since its launch in 2005.
 People around the world now upload over 100 hours of video content to the platform every minute.
 To illustrate just how much content that is, if you were to spend 100 years watching YouTube 24 hours a day, you would be unable to watch all the videos uploaded in a single week.
 YouTube contains amazing educational content on topics as diverse as gardening and pure mathematics.
-Many of those videos illustrate the promise of the digital knowledge loop, but the peril is also clear: YouTube also contains videos that peddle conspiracies, spread misinformation and even incite hate (which may, perversely, be in YouTube’s interest, as these capture more attention, which can then be resold to advertisers, thus growing YouTube’s revenues and profits.
+Many of those videos illustrate the promise of the digital knowledge loop, but the peril is also clear: YouTube also contains videos that peddle conspiracies, spread misinformation and even incite hate.
+Promoting such videos may, perversely, be in YouTube’s interest, as these capture more attention, which can then be resold to advertisers, thus growing YouTube’s revenues and profits.

 Both the promise and the peril are made possible by the same characteristics of the platform: all of the videos are available for free to anyone in the world, and they become available globally the second they are published.
 Anybody can publish a video, and all you need to access them is an Internet connection and a smartphone.
 As a result, two to three billion people, almost half of the world’s population, has access to YouTube and can participate in the digital knowledge loop.